STransform/armas/armas-backend/README.md

 # inventoryms-api
-This the official repository for Inventory Management System API being developed by Kindson and used solely for education purposes
-The UI application can be found here https://github.com/KindsonTheGenius/inventoryms-react-ui
+This the official repository for Integrated report management system API being developed by Simon Tesgen The UI application can be found here https://github.com/STeamsform/armas/armas-frontend